Articles & Guides

 How to get kids excited about voting at any age

-With a pandemic raging and social unrest continuing, it’s easy for anyone to feel powerless — even kids.
-According to a recent study published in the journal Child Psychiatry and Human Development, children as young as 6 are already worried about political issues ranging from social justice to the environment and the economy.
+In a time of deep political divisions, it’s easy for anyone to feel powerless — even kids.
+According to a 2020 study published in the journal Child Psychiatry and Human Development, children as young as 6 already worry about political issues ranging from social justice to the environment and the economy.
 But parents can set the stage for turning that anxiety into action, even for the littlest citizens among us.

 Yes, it’s possible to instill a strong sense of civic responsibility in kids no matter how old they are.
-Here’s an age-by-age guide to the activities you can do with your kids now to ensure they use their voices later.
+Here’s an age-by-age guide to the activities you can do with your kids now to ensure they know how to use their voices later.

 Pre-K and kindergarteners